gaurishankar007/Flutter-Clean-Architecture-SOLID-Principle/flutter_commands_cheat_sheet.md

 ## 13. Change Java SDK Location Used by Flutter

-- ✅ `flutter configure --java-dir="<java-directory>"`: Change the Java SDK directory used by Flutter.
+- ✅ `flutter configure --jdk-dir="<java-directory>"`: Change the Java SDK directory used by Flutter.

 ---